matt-lindsay/pluralsight-building-web-apps/README.md

 #### Routing

 - Single book route - on sub route of single book, use `const id = req.params.id;` to identify the id of the book selected from the top level view of `books`.
-Changing to object destructuring syntax (ES6) e.g. `const { id } = req.params.id;` does the same thing.
+Changing to object destructuring syntax (ES6) e.g. `const { id } = req.params;` does the same thing.
+- Remember to add a `/` front end dependecies if they are sub pages so that it finds CSS and JS files.